8 Simple Ways to Practice Ethical Family Travel

 Another aspect of ethical family travel in terms of tours is the respect being given to the culture.
 Think about how the destination is being presented in the tour.
 Does the tour present the destination in an overly exotic way?
 Are you only seeing the pretty sides of a destination?
 Do you have an opportunity to learn about the culture more deeply, or is it just a shallow presentation?

-As family travelers, we want to share the world with our kids.
-We do our kids a great disservice by only presenting one-sided stories to them.
+As family travelers and worldschooling families, we want to share the world with our kids.
+But we do our kids a great disservice by only presenting one-sided stories to them.
 Take time to go deeper into learning about the history and culture of a place you are visiting.

 Whatever your position on the matter, it is important to be mindful of where you are staying during your travels.
 This is especially important if you want to practice ethical family travel.